NetClose - Account Grouping Basic Configuration

 Auto-Reconciliation Rules - Thresholds

-Rule Group Balance Less than ThresholdThis setting looks at the ending balance of the mapped accounts in your account grouping, and if the ending balance is below the "Account Balance Threshold" (becomes visible after the checkbox for this setting is selected), the accounts are marked as auto-reconciled.
-This happens regardless of whether the grouping is activity or ending balance based.
-Also note that this is not an absolute value calculation--positive vs negative amounts matter.
+Rule Group Balance Less than ThresholdThis setting compares the ending balance of the mapped accounts in your account grouping to the "Account Balance Threshold".
+If the ending balance is below the "Account Balance Threshold", the accounts are marked as auto-reconciled.
+This happens regardless of whether the grouping uses the Ending Balance or Activity Reconciliation Rule Method.
+Also note that this is not an absolute value calculation; positive or negative amounts matter.

 Rule Group Balance and Total Activity Less than ThresholdThis is a combination of the above settings.
-If this is selected, both the "Account Balance Threshold" and "Total Activity Threshold" become available to use, and both must be satisfied for an account to be considered auto-reconciled.
-The same rules for those fields apply to this setting as well.
+If this is selected, both the "Account Balance Threshold" and "Total Activity Threshold" must be satisfied for a grouping to be considered auto-reconciled.

 Subsidiary Subtab